Skip To Main Content text.skipToNavigation

 How to choose between a high sleeper and mid sleeper

-Aptly named, our high sleeper beds are built high with a top bunk sleeping area and plenty of space below.
-Sometimes referred to as loft beds, they’re designed to free up floor space and make the most of kids’ bedrooms
+Aptly named, our high sleeper beds are built high with a top bunk sleeping area and clever storage compartments below.
+Sometimes called loft beds, they're perfect for smaller kids’ bedrooms where floor space is limited, allowing room for desks, wardrobes, or chests of drawers underneath.

 Ideal for: